intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 structure and procedures than the IETF, which will require some flexibility on the part of both organizations to accommodate.
-There is an expectation that both organizations will use the relationship carefully, allowing sufficient time for the requests they make on the other organization to be processed.
+There is an expectation that both organizations will use the relationship appropriately, allowing sufficient time for the requests they make on the other organization to be processed.

 ## Liaison Manager